Skip to main content

 Recovery

-Contrary to popular belief, feeling sore doesn't necessarily mean you're building more muscle.
+Look, here's the thing: feeling sore doesn't necessarily mean you're building more muscle.
 In fact, as you become more trained, you might experience less soreness while still making gains.
-Here's why:
+Why is that?
+It all comes down to adaptation:

 • Muscle adaptation: Your body becomes more efficient at repairing damage